 Mackin is a graduate of the 2004 Class of Leadership Birmingham and the 2003 Class of Momentum Women’s Executive Leadership Program.
-The Cahaba Girl Scout Council honored her as one of the “2002 Women of Distinction,” and in 2007, The Birmingham Business Journal honored her as a “Top Birmingham Woman.”
+The Cahaba Girl Scout Council honored her as one of the “2002 Women of Distinction” as well as the Mildred Bell Johnson Lifetime Achievement Award in 2019.
+In 2007, The Birmingham Business Journal honored her as a “Top Birmingham Woman.”

 A native of Meridian, Mississippi, Mackin is a Summa Cum Laude and Phi Beta Kappa graduate of The University of Alabama with a BA in Mathematics and an MBA in Finance.
-She is married to Stan Mackin, Jr., and they have three sons.
+She is married to Stan Mackin, Jr.; they have three sons and one granddaughter.